hertzsprung/dissertation/notes.md

 2. How does the "curl free pressure gradient" model that I describe in Weller and Sharhrokhi compare with other models?

 - What test case(s) should I subject the Weller and Sharhrokhi model to?
+Hypothesis?
+  - 2D/3D
+  - grid resolution
+  - boundary conditions
+  - timestep
   - integration time
   - advection type
     - resting atmosphere